Could finding sea level rise solutions create jobs?

 King was the project director for Seven50, seven South Florida counties planning 50 years down the road.
 Variables included population growth and the projected impacts of our rising seas.

 King said it would benefit city, county and regional planners to factor in the realty of climate change and sea level rise when infrastructure repairs are made.
-He highlighted the project to restore A1A after its dramatic collapse into the Atlantic after Super Storm Sandy as an example.
-Crews there elevated the road by three feet and added barrier walls flanking the new sand as a buffer against future storm surges.
+He highlighted the project to restore A1A after its dramatic collapse into the Atlantic after Hurricane Sandy as an example.
+Crews there elevated the road by 3 feet and added barrier walls flanking the new sand as a buffer against future storm surges.

-Lewis said working to establish a private-public partnership to find solutions to South Florida's anticipated challenges with climate change could create jobs, "economic growth of the future is going to be riding that wave, we should be on that wave right now, funding the ingenuity around solution-orientedness, to mitigate and adapt to climate change."
+"Economic growth of the future is going to be riding that wave," she said.
+"We should be on that wave right now, funding the ingenuity around solution-orientedness, to mitigate and adapt to climate change."

-FIU's GIS Coordinator Peter Harlem has been studying the maps that show what areas of South Florida will be in trouble as the seas gradually rise.
-He said you don't need to be a scientist to know things have changed, just look to nature.
-Fish stocks are moving, storm surges are more significant, barnacles are higher up on sea walls, even new mangroves are latching on to rocks above the waterline in some places.
+Florida International University's geographic information systems coordinator Peter Harlem has been studying the maps that show what areas of South Florida will be in trouble as the seas gradually rise.
+He said you don't need to be a scientist to know things have changed.
+Just look to nature.
+Fish stocks are moving, storm surges are more significant, barnacles are higher up on sea walls and even new mangroves are latching on to rocks above the waterline in some places.

-"We may not like it, we may want to hear it, we may not want to believe it, but the natural systems are all responding and the only system that isn't responding is sort of the human one."
+"We may not like it, we may want to hear it, we may not want to believe it, but the natural systems are all responding and the only system that isn't responding is sort of the human one," he said.

 The Miami-Dade Water and Sewer Department (WASD) is implementing a systematic and responsible approach to improving the wastewater collection and treatment system during the next 15 years.
 The improvements made today and throughout the project will impact our current customers and future residents for decades to come.
 The upgrades will be driven by adherence to new regulatory requirements, addressing aging infrastructure, implementing the use of new technology, as well as factoring in the impact of climate change and sea level rise.